-The new Bond 45 is making carbonara a la everything bagel
+Bond 45 reopens in its new home with everything bagel-flavored carbonara - amNewYork

 A popular Theater District trattoria is finally reopening in its new space on 46th Street with an everything bagel and pastrami-flavored spaghetti carbonara on the menu.

-Bond 45, which was slated to move from the site of the historic Bond Clothing Store at 154 W. 45th St. to a new home at 221 W. 46th St. as early as the spring of 2016, is now accepting reservations for its opening day on Sept.
+Bond 45, which was slated to move from the site of the historic Bond Clothing Store at 154 W. 45th St. to a new home at 221 W. 46th St. as early as the spring of 2016, opened its doors on Sept.
 25.

 The Italian restaurant’s new home is a two-story, 7,800-square-foot space with seating for 268 guests and interior design by owner Shelly Fireman, “Hamilton” scenic designer David Korins and “Lion King” lighting designer Donald Holder.
-The vibe is classic New York style meets Italian details: Think reclaimed wood, plush banquette seating, imported Italian tiling.
+The vibe is classic New York style meets Italian details — think reclaimed wood, plush banquette seating, imported Italian tiling.

 What’s particularly unique about the new location: A lower level called Bond Bar Below takes its visual cues from Fireman’s home in Camaiore, Italy, with a hand-carved wooden bar, exposed originals stone walls, a star-field light installation and video screens projecting sunrises and sunsets on Italian coasts in real time.